gurumojo/text/vitae/clinical.md

 Professional Profile
 --------------------

-I recently sunset decades of experience devoted to software development, and I am forever grateful for excellent management training early in that career.
+Having sunset decades of experience devoted to software development, I am forever grateful for excellent management training early in that career.
 Whether working in person as a solutions architect, remotely as an individual contributor, or semi-privately interviewing in a sea of desks at a call center, the transferrable skills I bring into therapeutic relationship are supported by a depth of personal experience integrating the wisdom of cross-functional teams, including perspective gained through self-advocacy with regard to intersecting forms of marginalization and disability.
 Iterative work, keen observation, justice orientation, continuous introspection, frank discussion, and deliberate action all remain central to how I show up in any setting.

 Core Competencies